 Ensuring a stable and robust ICT infrastructure is critically important for the success of any country's fight against COVID-19.
 In the immediate or short term, the existing ICT infrastructure of a country, primarily the national internet backbone needs to prioritize its services for any anti-COVID initiatives.
-The allocated bandwidth for internet service providers need to be increased given that globally, more people are depending on such lifelines for communications, access to information and education, and also to continue working from homes.
-Governments may consider lowering or exempting taxes for the private broadband and mobile internet service providers to incentivize seamless services for their populations.
+The allocated bandwidth for internet service providers need to

-If within a country, the national telecom regulator has the provision for Universal Service Fund or something similar (to mainly encourage the deployment of telecom/internet services in commercially less-lucrative parts of any country), it should be channeled towards emergency capacity enhancement of related ICT infrastructure at the local as well as national levels.
+If within a country, the national telecom regulator has the provision for Universal Service Fund or something similar (to mainly encourage the deployment of telecom/internet services in commercially less-lucrative parts of any country), it should be channeled towards emergency enhancement capacity of related infrastructure at the local as well as national levels.
 In addition, collaboration and coordination with the more traditional but widely available technologies (e.g., Over the Air TV channels, FM and AM radio stations, Satellite TV stations, etc.) is imperative to guarantee greater reachability to any population.